 These fairs account for approximately 35% of total Search placements.

 When you register with Search Associates, an invitation to a job fair is included in the registration fee.
-Please be aware that there is a US$75 charge for each subsequent fair attendance.
-Payment is required before an invitation can be issued.
-A full refund will be given if you cancel prior to the fair organiser’s cut off date
+Each subsequent fair attendance is US$75.

-Each year, administrators from around 50 international schools travel to the Melbourne Search Fair, held in the InterContinental Hotel, from January 4-7th, to meet with teachers who are looking for a position overseas, usually beginning the following August.
+Each year, administrators from around the world travel to the Melbourne Search Fair, held in the InterContinental Hotel, in early January, to meet with teachers who are looking for a position overseas, usually beginning the following August.
 This is a professional networking opportunity where educators are given opportunities to make interview times with school representatives.
 Contracts may be offered at the fair, which if accepted, even verbally, are considered binding.
-If you are not offered a position at fair, don’t be discouraged as it is about finding the right fit, and many offers come out after the fair.
-If you would like to attend another job fair, please let us know early.
-Some fairs have strict criteria for offering invitations, as they are extremely competitive and we don’t want you to waste your time and money.
+Many offers also come out later as a result of the fair.

 No problem.
 Use our extensive data-base to research schools that interest you and send emails directly to the schools.
 We will also help you write a cover letter to send.
 Over 60% of our teachers find great positions without attending a fair.